eddiemoore/angular-spotify/README.md

 ```js
 Spotify.search('Search Query', 'type', options);
 ```
 - type - Required.
-A comma-separated list of item types to search across.
+An array or comma-separated list of item types to search across.
 Valid types are: album, artist, playlist, and track.

 ##### Options Object (Optional)
 - limit - Optional.
 The maximum number of objects to return.
 Default: 20.
 Minimum: 1.
 Maximum: 50.